 GeneCards Summary for SIRT5 Gene

 SIRT5 (Sirtuin 5) is a Protein Coding gene.
-Among its related pathways are p53 Signaling and NAD metabolism.
+Among its related pathways are Chromatin Regulation / Acetylation and Glucose / Energy Metabolism.
 GO annotations related to this gene include NAD+ ADP-ribosyltransferase activity and protein-malonyllysine demalonylase activity.
 An important paralog of this gene is SIRT1.

 UniProtKB/Swiss-Prot for SIRT5 Gene

 NAD-dependent lysine demalonylase, desuccinylase and deglutarylase that specifically removes malonyl, succinyl and glutaryl groups on target proteins (PubMed:21908771, PubMed:22076378, PubMed:24703693).
 Activates CPS1 and contributes to the regulation of blood ammonia levels during prolonged fasting: acts by mediating desuccinylation and deglutarylation of CPS1, thereby increasing CPS1 activity in response to elevated NAD levels during fasting (PubMed:22076378, PubMed:24703693).
 Activates SOD1 by mediating its desuccinylation, leading to reduced reactive oxygen species (PubMed:24140062).
 Modulates ketogenesis through the desuccinylation and activation of HMGCS2 (By similarity).
 Has weak NAD-dependent protein deacetylase activity; however this activity may not be physiologically relevant in vivo.
 Can deacetylate cytochrome c (CYCS) and a number of other proteins in vitro such as UOX.